A Different Perspective On Rising Rates

 We live in a very uncertain world.
 Pandemics, wars, resource shortages, and environmental disasters are just a few things that affect our rates, and generally only in one direction.
 Down!
 So when any major event occurs, we will see governments around the world lower rates to encourage spending and economic activity.
 It happened throughout the last two decades with 9-11, Sars, the Financial crisis, and most recently, Covid.
 Is the uncertainty over?
 That is a question for you to think about, but I certainly think not.
 I don’t want to scare you, I just want us all to remember that stuff happens, and when stuff happens, rates drop.

 So, do you want to lock in at 2.4%?
-If history shows that rates will most likely come back down to it’s previous low, and maybe even lower, we will see rates come back down to 1.4% and perhaps even lower depeding on external forces.
+If history shows that rates will most likely come back down to it’s previous low, and maybe even lower, we will see rates come back down to 1.4% and perhaps even lower depending on external forces.
 Should you considering an early mortgage renewal?
 Talk to a mortgage broker in Vancouver and stop worrying.

 My Long Term Prediction – A Real Mind Bender!